XUANDANG1109/FLIGHT-GAME-PROJECT/README.md

 - [Quality Requirements](https://github.com/XUANDANG1109/FLIGHT-GAME-PROJECT#quality-requirements)

 ### Introduction:
-A flight game project built using Python, Database SQL
+Final destination game project built using Python, Database SQL.

 ### Vision:
 - The world at your fingertips.
 It is a game, Let's test your luck with this really simple game!.
-- The aim of Flight game is to create a game that is entertaining, fun, and and a little bit of your luck.
+- The aim of game is to create a game that is entertaining, fun, and a little bit of your luck.

 ### Story:
-a girl traveling alone to a place of her choice.
-While traveling, she unfortunately lost contact with her boyfriend while in transit.
-The boyfriend only knows where she is traveling and does not know where she will transit.
-To find out where she went, the boyfriend needed to guess the airport she was transiting at.
-The boyfriend only has 3 chances to guess where the girl has transited.
-After 3 wrong guesses, the couple will not see each other forever, they are not destined for each other.
-If the guess is correct, the ending will be happy, the couple will get married and have children....
+The player is a guy who has a very beautiful girlfriend.
+Both live in Finland.
+The guy had to go to work, so she made the decision to travel alone to the destination she wanted to go.
+Unfortunately, while traveling, he lost contact with his girlfriend while in transit.
+The boyfriend only knows where she wants to travel, but he does not know where she will transit.
+In order to determine where she went, the boyfriend needed to guess the airport she was transiting through.
+The boyfriend has only three chances to figure out where the girl has traveled.
+After 3 wrong guesses, the couple will not see each other forever 💔, they are not destined for each other.
+If the guess is correct, the ending will be happy, the couple will get married 💕💕 and have children....

 ### Flowchart: